-Minors offered by the Department of Math & Science
+Minors Offered by the Department of Math and Science

-Minor in Biology: 18 hours
+Minor in Biology - 18 Hours (for non-Biology majors)

-for non-bio for non-biology majors

-NUM Course Name REQ ERN TRM

-NSC 104 Intro.
-To Biology II 3

-NSC 104L Intro.
-To Biology II Lab 1

-NSC 215 Human Anatomy & Physiology I 3

-NSC 215L Human Anatomy & Physiology I Lab 1

-NSC 216 Human Anatomy & Physiology II 3

-NSC 216L Human Anatomy & Physiology II Lab 1

-NSC 401 Ethics of Science 3

-NSC NSC Elective at the 300+ level 3
+NSC 104 Introduction to Biology II 3 hours NSC 104L Introduction to Biology II Lab 1 hour NSC 215 Human Anatomy & Physiology I 3 hours NSC 215L Human Anatomy & Physiology Lab 1 hour NSC 216 Human Anatomy & Physiology II 3 hours NSC 216L Human Anatomy & Physiology II Lab 1 hour NSC 401 Ethics of Science 3 hours NSC NSC Elective at the 300+ level 3 hours

-A course taken for a minor may be used to satisfy other degree requirements.
+Notes: A course taken for a Minor may be used to satisfy other degree requirements.
 A minimum of 12 hours required for the minor must be above those which satisfy the Core Curriculum and Professional Studies (the major) requirements.
-A maximum of two courses may be used to satisfy both Core Curriculum and minor requirements.
 A maximum of two courses may be used to satisfy both Professional Studies and minor requirements.
-No course may be used to satisfy the requirements of more than one Minor.
-A minor may be added to any B.A. or B.S. degree program that does not include that specific area of study as its major.
+No course may be used to satisfy the requirements for more than one Minor.

+A minor may be added to any B.A. or B.S. degree that does not include that specific area of study as its major.
 A minor may not be added to the A.A. program or the Bachelor of Theology program.

-Department of MUSIC
+Department of Fine Arts